alicevision/MeshroomResearch/alab_dataset/README.md

 # ALab-R 3D Reconstruction Dataset

-For several 3D scene reconstruction tasks, it is difficult to obtain per-pixel-accurate ground truth from real images, along with a mesh which topology is close to production-level assets.
+Creating per-pixel-accurate ground truth from real images for various 3D scene reconstruction tasks can be challenging, especially when the mesh topology needs to be close to production-level assets.
-We propose this photorealistic synthetic dataset created from the [Animal Logic ALab](https://dpel.aswf.io/alab/) project and rendered using Blender.
+To address this issue, we present a photorealistic synthetic dataset created from the [Animal Logic ALab](https://dpel.aswf.io/alab/) project and rendered using Blender.
 [SED creator](https://github.com/Alex-665/SEDcreator_new) was used to generate the scenes

 # Content

-It is composed of 5 sequences for multi-view reconstruction and 20 panorama sequences for a total of 802 frames.
+The dataset consists of 5 sequences for multi-view reconstruction and 20 panorama sequences, for a total of 802 frames.
-Rendered frames are provided together with ground truth camera poses and intrinsics in [meshroom](https://alicevision.org/) format.
+Each frame comes with ground truth camera poses and intrinsics in [meshroom](https://alicevision.org/) format.

 The ground truth mesh is provided as an obj file (with and without the faces visible from the cameras)

-We also give depth, curvature, roughness, and transmission maps for each of these cameras.
+Additionally, we provide depth, curvature, roughness, and transmission maps for each camera.
-The blender project is also provided.
+The original Blender project is also included in the dataset.

-It can be easily loaded into meshroom using the [LoadDaset](TODO) node.
+You can easily load the dataset into meshroom using the [LoadDaset](TODO) node.

 # Download